Stopping Corporate Criminal Charges From Ruining Your Life

 These are just some of the types of actions that might result in someone facing corporate criminal law offenses.
 Having an experienced, results-driven lawyer like myself on your side makes it possible for you to understand plea bargain strategies, trial techniques and potential penalties that might apply to your case — which makes it possible for you to make positive choices and regain control.

 Talk To An Attorney That Knows How To Mount A Defense

 Federal laws do more than just define what kinds of evidence are admissible in various court proceedings.
 They also remove protections like statutes of limitations, define minimum penalties and give the government the power to prosecute you to the ends of the Earth.

 As a Pennsylvania attorney with a passion for the law, I’m proud to help you ensure that your defense is as rock-solid as possible.
 Call Stanton D. Levenson, P.A.
-Law Offices, today at 412-552-3231, or send a message here to take that first step in building your defensive strategy.
+Law Offices, in Pittsburgh, today at 412-552-3231, or send a message here to take that first step in building your defensive strategy.